-SeatermV2 (a launcher for Seaterm232, Seaterm485, SeatermIM, and SeatermUSB), Seaterm and SeatermAF terminal programs that send commands for status, setup, data retrieval, and diagnostics to a wide variety of Sea-Bird instruments.
-Note: SeatermV2 is used with our newest generation of instruments.

-Note: SeatermV2 is used with our newest generation of instruments, which have the ability to output data in XML.

-- Seasave V7 program that acquires and displays real-time and raw archived data for a variety of Sea-Bird instruments. - SBE Data Processing program that converts, edits, processes, and plots data for a variety of Sea-Bird instruments - Plot39 program for plotting SBE 39, 39-IM, 39plus, and 48 data
+- SeatermV2 (a launcher for Seaterm232, Seaterm485, SeatermIM, and SeatermUSB), Seaterm and SeatermAF terminal programs that send commands for status, setup, data retrieval, and diagnostics to a wide variety of Sea-Bird instruments. - Note: SeatermV2 is used with our newest generation of instruments, which have the ability to output data in XML. - Seasave V7 program that acquires and displays real-time and raw archived data for a variety of Sea-Bird instruments. - SBE Data Processing program that converts, edits, processes, and plots data for a variety of Sea-Bird instruments - Plot39 program for plotting SBE 39, 39-IM, 39plus, and 48 data